-Chances are, when you’re out walking your dog or you’re getting your 10,000 steps in, you’ve noticed a neighbor’s home that catches your eye.
+Chances are, when you’re out walking your dog or getting a little fresh air, you’ve noticed a neighbor’s home that catches your eye.

 You know the one.

 It’s the house or apartment complex where you can’t help but stop and look.
-Their landscaping looks soooo good in the winter.
+Their landscaping looks soooo good in the fall and winter.

 Heck, even your dog wants to stop and take a look.
 (Or, at least take a lil’ sniff.)

 If you want a pretty winter garden too….

 One of the easiest ways to make your garden look good in the winter is to plant ornamental grasses.

 Ornamental grasses add a “wow” factor to winter gardens.